opinion

 Why 'Use AI to Write Product Descriptions' Misses the Point

 Here’s what I found when I started populating the new site.
-Our full catalog includes about 60,000 products across all vendors and locations.
-At our flagship store alone, about 10,800 of those are in scope to appear on the storefront.
+Our full catalog includes about 60,000 products across all software providers and locations.
+At our flagship store alone, about 10,800 of those are in scope to appear on the website.
 Pulling them into a real ecommerce platform was the easy part — that’s a sync.
 The hard part was that what came through the sync was a SKU, a price, maybe a category.
 No long description.
 No dimensions.
 No weight.
 No materials.
 Often, there was no decent image, or the image looked like it had been screenshot from a 2009 catalog.
 Listed, but not actually sellable.

 When people hear “AI for ecommerce,” they usually picture asking ChatGPT to write a product description.
 That's fine and works for a handful of products, but it's only a small part of the real problem.

 The real problem isn't writing — it's plumbing.
 Every manufacturer ships product data in a different format.
 One sends a spreadsheet.
 Another sends an XML feed.
 Another sends a PDF sell sheet that you have to extract data from line by line.
 One has descriptions in one file and physical dimensions in a different file you didn't even know existed.
-Their image libraries are scattered across vendor portals, file-share folders, and asset platforms — each with its own login, structure, and quirks.
+Their image libraries are scattered across software providers' portals, file-share folders, and asset platforms — each with its own login, structure, and quirks.

 Asking AI to “write a description” doesn't help when the bottleneck is that you have seven inconsistent data sources and no unified place to land them.
 The leverage isn't in the writing.
-It's in the normalization — taking whatever the manufacturer hands you and translating it into something your storefront can actually use.
+It's in the normalization — taking whatever the manufacturer hands you and translating it into something your website can actually use.

 That's the project I built.